Company Spokesperson: Job Description and Requirements

 Spokespeople operate in energetic and hectic office environments.
 They may often find themselves working in stressful situations if a company is experiencing a particularly rough situation or scandal.
 Working up to 40 hours a week while being on call is common practice in this career.

-Public relations and fundraising managers had median salaries of $95,450 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-Between 2010 and 2020, the field of public relations managers and specialists was to experience a 21% increase in jobs, based on BLS data.
+Public relations specialists had a median salary of $54,940 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
+Between 2012 and 2022, the field of public relations and fundraising managers was expected to experience a 12% increase in jobs, based on BLS data.

 It's common for a company spokesperson to have a bachelor's degree in journalism, marketing, communication or public affairs.
 Relevant classes include public speaking, business ethics, cultural communications and media technology.
 Some companies may want a spokesperson with more experience in a particular field such as image management, health communication or print journalism.
 Taking classes in creative writing, sociology, psychology or social studies may also prove to be an asset with certain firms.